palewire/first-django-admin/docs/index.rst

 We're getting close.
 One problem, though.
 That ``localhost`` address we've been using isn't on the Internet.
 It only exists on your machine.

 There are numerous ways to deploy your Django application so other people can access it.
-You could use the `Apache <https://docs.djangoproject.com/en/1.7/howto/deployment/>`_ webserver.
+You could use the `Apache <https://docs.djangoproject.com/en/1.10/howto/deployment/>`_ webserver.
 You could try a cloud service like `Heroku <https://devcenter.heroku.com/articles/getting-started-with-django>`_.

 But if all you need is for other people inside your office network (often referred to as an "Intranet") to log in, here's a simple trick that will work in most cases.

-Return to your command line and try this.
+Return to your command line, hit ``CTRL-C`` and try this.

 .. code-block:: bash

       $ python manage.py runserver 0.0.0.0:8000

-Now all you need to do is find your computer's IP address.
+Now all you need to do is find your computer's IP address and others in your office will soon be able to access it.
 The method varies depending on your operating system.
 Good instructions are `available here <http://home.huck.psu.edu/it/how-to/how-to-ip-address>`_.
 Though it mostly boils down to opening a new command line terminal and typing in one of the following.

 .. code-block:: bash